-- Supports South Cambridgeshire's policy that seeks to secure high quality design for all new developments, with a clear and positive contribution to the local and wider context. - Describes the distinctive character of the village, and those aspects of its built and natural environment that the community most value - Sets out clear design principles to guide future development proposals in and around the village of Over. - Is intended as a user-friendly tool for planners, developers, designers and community members.
+- Supports South Cambridgeshire's policy that seeks to secure high quality design for all new developments, with a clear and positive contribution to the local and wider context. - · Describes the distinctive character of the village, and those aspects of its built and natural environment that the community most value - village of Over. - Is intended as a user-friendly tool for planners, developers, designers and community members.

-Once adopted, the Over Village Design Guide will form a material consideration in determining planning applications for developments within the village.
+The Over Village Design Guide SPD is a material consideration in determining planning applications for developments within the village.